 Burn hazard.
 Never operate lights with a damaged or missing lens cover.
 Lamps are hot and pressurized while in use.
-Unprotected lamps can shatter, causing severe injury (000277)
+Unprotected lamps can shatter, causing severe injury.
+(000277)

-1. Verify the unit is on and running smoothly.

-- 2. See Figure 3-8.
+- 1. Verify the unit is on and running smoothly. - 2.
+See Figure 3-18.
 Switch the main circuit breaker (A) ON (I). - 3.
-Switch the individual circuit breakers for the lights (B) ON (I), one at a time. - 4.
+Switch the lights and receptacle panel main circuit breaker to the ON (I) position. - 4.
+Switch the individual circuit breakers for the lights (B) ON (I), one at a time. - 5.
 The ballast indicator lights (C) will turn on and continue to get brighter as the lights warm up, and then remain on.
 This confirms power is coming from the ballasts to the lights.

-Figure 3-8.
+Figure 3-18.
 Light Switches and Breaker